awsdocs/amazon-aurora-user-guide/doc_source/mysql-ml.md

  We recommend leaving the `MANIFEST` setting at its default value of `OFF`\.
 Although you can use the `MANIFEST ON` option, some Amazon SageMaker features can't directly use the CSV exported with this option\.
 The manifest format is not compatible with the expected manifest format from Amazon SageMaker\.

  You create a separate stored function for each of your Amazon SageMaker models\.
 This mapping of functions to models is required because an endpoint is associated with a specific model, and each model accepts different parameters\.
 Using SQL types for the model inputs and the model output type helps to avoid type conversion errors passing data back and forth between the AWS services\.
-You can control who can execute the model\.
+You can control who can apply the model\.
 You can also control the runtime characteristics by specifying a parameter representing the maximum batch size\.

  Currently, all Aurora Machine Learning functions have the `NOT DETERMINISTIC` property\.
 If you don't specify that property explicitly, Aurora sets `NOT DETERMINISTIC` automatically\.
 This requirement is because the ML model can be changed without any notification to the database\.
 If that happens, calls to an Aurora Machine Learning function might return different results for the same input within a single transaction\.